rgilks/aws-amplify-cljs-template/README.md

 9. Click `Store`
 10. Check your secret is there and the value is correct

-In the Amplify Console on AWS create an environment variable called `CYPRESS_CONFIG` and copy the contents of `gmail-test-users.json` into that, for all branches. see: https://docs.aws.amazon.com/amplify/latest/userguide/environment-variables.html
+In the Amplify Console on AWS create an environment variable called `CYPRESS_TEST_USERS` and copy the contents of `gmail-test-users.json` into that, for all branches. see: https://docs.aws.amazon.com/amplify/latest/userguide/environment-variables.html

 **Delete the files you created while performing this task, i.e credentials.json, token.json and gmail-test-users.json**